Last Updated on July 2, 2026 by Daniel Globe

 One of the defining features of the Pacific Northwest is its climate, which varies significantly from coastal areas to inland regions.
-The coastal areas experience a temperate maritime climate, characterized by mild, wet winters and cool, dry summers.
-In contrast, the interior regions can experience more extreme temperatures, with hot summers and cold winters.
+Coastal areas experience a temperate maritime climate with mild, wet winters and cool, dry summers, while interior regions see more extreme swings, with hot summers and cold winters.
+This climatic diversity supports a wide range of flora and fauna, from the Douglas firs of the coastal rainforests to the arid landscapes of eastern Washington.

 Key Takeaways

-- Summer is the peak season for outdoor adventures in the Pacific Northwest, with opportunities for hiking, camping, kayaking, and other outdoor activities.
+- Summer is peak season for hiking, camping, kayaking, and whale watching, but also peak crowds.

 Spring: The Season of Blooming Beauty